thomasmarquesbr/wafer-messenger-mobile/README.md

 ## Getting Started

-Just download or clone the project and run it in your Xcode IDE.
+Just download or clone the project IOS and run it in your Xcode IDE.

 ## Authors